oracle/cloudtestdrive/AppDev/ATP-OKE/env-setup-trial.md

-You finished all the steps of the Visual Builder Studio setup.
+You finished all the steps of the setup.
 Use the menu to navigate to the next chapter.